TomNug/PokemonWebAPI/README.md

 Pokemon review program.
 A relational database system of Pokemon, trainers, and reviews.

-Using a tutorial to experiment with ASP.NET and create an API.
+Created a Web API using ASP.NET to interact with the database via Swagger.

+Following Teddy Smith's ASP.NET Core Web API Course.